SonarSource/sonar-scanner-azdo/src/extensions/sonarcloud/overview.md

 - Get a free analysis for open-source projects
 - **Start a no-commitment, free 14-day trial for the Team tier**

-## About the SonarQube Cloud Azure DevOps Marketplace Extension
+## About the Azure DevOps extension for SonarQube Cloud

 This extension provides the following features: